skagankose/ada_fall_2017/index.md

 *Table 1: Patent Categories according to Cooperative Patent Classification*

-In that As it was highlighted in the previous section, we started the analysis by gathering patents granted within the last year.
-For each of these patents, we also acquired belonging country and CPC category code.
-With help of these two informations, we were able to determine top countries for each category.
-Resulting graphs are as follows.
+In that section, patents are studied by CPC sectors and sorted by top countries.
+The analysis highligh the granted patent within the last year.
+Resulting graphs are as follow:

 ![Image](img/patents_by_categories.png)
 *Figure 4: Number of Granted Patents in the Last Year according to CPC Categories with Bar Charts*